Jason-Goon/linux_rice_dotfiles_gentoo/README.md

 # Gentoo dwm Rice Dotfiles - Winter24 & Spring24 Setups

-This repository showcases my Gentoo dwm rice for "Winter24" and "Spring24" setups, highlighting extensive customizations in Neovim and Alacritty to complement the seasonal aesthetics.
+This repository showcases my Gentoo dwm rice for "Winter24" and "Spring24".
+I run a very minimalistic setup with some theme customizations in Neovim and Alacritty to complement the aesthetics.

 ## About the Setups